josip2312/jivancic-blog/posts/build-a-component-library.md

 The last command in the build script moves the types to a `types` directory, by default they would be in a `src` directory since that is our target inside the `tsconfig`.

-Now if you repeat the build and pack process, there should not be a type error.
+If you now repeat the build and pack process, the type error should not be there.

 > If it's still there try deleting your `node_modules` and `package.lock.json` and installing the packages again.